 |Official Apple band exclusives||3||3|

-That's because, unlike traditional mechanical or digital watches, the Apple Watch case has to hold a Retina display, the system-in-a-package (chipset), battery, and sensors.
+That's because, unlike traditional mechanical or digital watches, the Apple Watch case has to hold a Retina display, the system-in-a-package (chipset), a battery, and sensors.
 If you're trying to figure out which Apple Watch will best fit under the tight cuffs of your shirt, they're both about the same.

-Hers and his
+Apple Watch 40mm vs. 44mm: Hers and his

 Because there are two sizes, and because some of Apple's bands are unique to one size or another, some have tried to simplify the size discussion down to "hers" and "his."